G-Research/ParquetSharp/docs/Arrow.md

 ### Reader properties

-The `FileReader` constructor accepts an instance of `ParquetSharp.ReaderProperties` to control standard Parquet reading behaviour, and additionally accepts an instance of `ParquetSharp.Arrow.ArrowReaderProperties` to customise Arrow specific behaviour:
+The `ParquetSharp.Arrow.FileReader` constructor accepts an instance of `ParquetSharp.ReaderProperties` to control standard Parquet reading behaviour, and additionally accepts an instance of `ParquetSharp.Arrow.ArrowReaderProperties` to customise Arrow specific behaviour: